sarikasurampudi/oml/oml-fun-on-adb/automl/automl.md

 To deploy a model:

 1. Go to the AutoML Experiments page by clicking the hamburger icon on the top left corner of the page.
-Click **AutoML** on the left navigation menu.
+Click **AutoML Experiments** on the left navigation menu.

 	![home page](images/hamburger-gen.png)